orcagurl17/linked-blog-starter-md/lists/spinel ID headcanons.md

 	- Spinel is so cute, I love her cute pigtails and stretchy powers!
 I think she should love herself forever and ever <3
 - honk/honks
 	- Spinel is so cute, I love honks cute pigtails and stretchy powers!
 I think honk should love honkself forever and ever <3
-- fd
+- si/silly
-	- Spinel is so cute, I love honks cute pigtails and stretchy powers!
+	- Spinel is so cute, I love sillys cute pigtails and stretchy powers!
 I think honk should love honkself forever and ever <3